-Tara Wray: Founder and Curator
+Tara Wray: Founder

-Zuzanna Szarek: Art and Communications Director
+Zuzanna Szarek: Art & Communication Director

 Zuzanna Szarek (b.
 1984, Warsaw, Poland) is a visual artist, photographer and screenwriter.
 She graduated with honors from the Media Art Faculty of the Academy of Fine Arts in Warsaw and completed PhD studies.
 She is an academic teacher.
 In art she searches for expressions of absurdity, paradox and melancholia.
 Solo exhibitions include "There Won’t Be Any Other End of the World” and “Humans Do Not Rule This Land,” which will open at the Reykjavik Museum of Photography in 2020.
 Her photographs are in private and institutional collections, including the National Museum in Gdańsk.
 Follow Zuzanna on Instagram.

 Vanessa Leroy is a 24-year-old photographer from Waltham, Massachusetts.
 She is currently completing her Bachelor of Fine Arts in Photography at the Massachusetts College of Art and Design.
 She remains on the hunt for new ways of seeing, remembering, and altering the world through photography.
 She is drawn to image-making because of the power it holds to create nuanced representation for marginalized people and uplift their stories.
 She sees photography as a tool for social justice, and with it, she hopes to create worlds that people feel as though they can enter and draw from, as well as provide a look into an experience that they may not personally recognize.